zootella/cold3/README.md

 ## Run locally and deploy to Cloudflare

 ```
+$ npm run local
+$ npm run deploy

+previously
 $ npm run dev
 $ npm run pages:dev
 $ npm run pages:deploy
 ```

+ * Vite is on another port, but Nuxt up top runs locally at 3000
  * Unlike Amplify, builds locally and pushes static assets, which is faster
  * `dev` runs Vite for Nuxt, while `pages:dev` and `pages:deploy` run Wrangler, which in turn runs Vite for Nuxt
  * `pages:dev` works great everywhere; in React-land, a problem between Wrangler and webpack breaks local development